 Doner now goes to Harvard University and has done less stuff in the media recently, but he still posts to his public Facebook page with fun language facts.
-If anything, it’s worth it to watch him speak because of the enthusiasm he infuses into the act of language learning.
+And last year, he put out a series of 25 short videos with tips on how to get started learning a language, from figuring out your motivation to using song lyrics to improve your skills.
+It’s worth it to watch him speak if only because of the enthusiasm he infuses into the act of language learning.

 Idahosa Ness — MimicMethod

-Idahosa Ness speaks five languages in addition to English — Spanish, French, Portuguese, German and Mandarin Chinese — but what really sets him apart is that he also raps them.
+Idahosa Ness speaks five languages in addition to English — Spanish, French, Portuguese, German and Mandarin Chinese — but what really sets him apart from other American polyglots is that he also raps them.
 It’s part of his own way of learning a language, which he calls the Mimic Method.
-His videos have a strong focus on pronunciation and attaining a native accent, which makes him different from a lot of the other polyglots.
+His videos have a strong focus on pronunciation and attaining a native accent, which makes him different from a lot of the other American polyglots on this list.

 Ness’s most popular videos are of course when he raps in other languages, because that’s the most fun, but he also breaks down how to pronounce certain difficult sounds in other languages.
-He turns what can be a very difficult task into really fun exercises through song.
+He’s also put out some more straightforward advice videos for learning a language.
+Most importantly, he turns what can be a very difficult task into really fun exercises through song.